-The partnership arose in response to a severe drought in 2015/2016 which brought into focus the significant water quality and quantity risks facing the catchment.
-As a result, in mid-2016 GIZ’s International Water Stewardship Programme, the National Business Initiative, Strategic Water Partners Network and WWF South Africa came together with local businesses including Tongaat Hulett, Mondi South Africa, Grindrod, Transnet and Richards Bay Minerals, as well as government stakeholders including the Department of Water and Sanitation and Pongolo-uMzimkulu Proto-Catchment Management Agency, to form UWASP.
+The partnership arose in response to a severe drought in 2016, which brought into focus the significant water risks facing the catchment.
+As a result, the GIZ, National Business Initiative (NBI) and WWF South Africa came together with Tongaat Hulett and Mondi South Africa, as well as government stakeholders including the Department of Water and Sanitation and Pongolo-uMzimkulu Proto-Catchment Management Agency, to form UWASP.
+The partnership now also works closely with wider industry in the catchment, the City of uMhlathuze and a number of the farmers and landowners in the region.

 UWASP’s approach is collaborative, with all partners working collectively to identify focus areas and solutions, as well as to develop projects.